ctrlplusb/easy-peasy/README.md

 You can attach selectors to any part of your state.
 Similar to actions they will receive the local state that they are attached to and can access all the state down that branch of state.

-### Accessing Derived State
+### Accessing Derived State directly via the store

-It's as simple as a standard get state call.
+You can access derived state as though it were a standard piece of state.

 ```javascript
 store.getState().shoppingBasket.totalPrice